kristianmandrup/require-magic/README.markdown

 If no argument, current path is used as initial folder
 <pre>

-\# use current path as folder
+Folder.enter do |folder| # use current path as folder folder.all('**/*.rb').require folder.enter 'game' do |path|
-Folder.enter do |folder|
-  folder.all('**/*.rb').require
-  folder.enter 'game' do |path|

-    # use static require functions
+    `# use static require functions`
     Require.base_path path # set base path to use for Require

-    # include .rb files within data1, data2 but not within their subfolders (use recursive instead)
+    `# include .rb files within data1, data2 but not within their subfolders (use recursive instead)` Require.folders('data1', 'data2')
-    Require.folders('data1', 'data2')

     list = path.all('**/*.rb')